- Describe the nature and extent of securities litigation in your jurisdiction.

 The court may, on application of the defendant or of its own motion, order that a proceeding no longer continue as a representative action where it is satisfied that it is in the interests of justice to do so because of a number of specified matters, including where the representative proceeding will not provide an efficient and effective means of dealing with the claims of group members (section 33N of the FCA).

-If a court is satisfied that a representative party is not able adequately to represent the interests of the group members, the court may substitute another group member as representative party (section 33T of the FCA).
+If a court is satisfied that a representative party is not able to adequately represent the interests of the group members, the court may substitute another group member as representative party (section 33T of the FCA).

 Once a representative proceeding has been commenced, the parties must obtain approval from the court for any settlement of the proceeding or any discontinuance of the proceeding (section 33V of the FCA).
 When applying for court approval of a settlement, the parties will usually need to persuade the court that: the proposed settlement is fair and reasonable having regard to the claims made on behalf of the group members who will be bound by the settlement; and the proposed settlement has been undertaken in the interests of group members, as well as those of the plaintiff, and not just in the interests of the plaintiff and the defendant.